mimiframework/Mimi.jl/docs/src/index.md

 3. Technical Reference
 4. Explanations

-**IMPORANT**: If at any point julia-related issues with workflows, environments, and/or package versioning become frustrating, please do not hesitate to reach out.
+**IMPORTANT: If at any point julia-related issues with workflows, environments, and/or package versioning become frustrating, please do not hesitate to reach out via the [forum](https://forum.mimiframework.org).
 This can be a hurdle to learn at first, but taking a moment to get it right early will save you **a lot** of time down the road.
-We are more than happy to help you, and are getting together some standardized resources in the meantime.
+We are more than happy to help you, and are getting together some standardized resources in the meantime.**

 ## Getting started